Tooling & Injection Molding Glossary

 Radii / Radius Rounded edges or surfaces that allow plastic parts to be created in the injection mold.

 Rapid Tool An injection mold that is built quickly and cost effectively for low quantities.
-These spec material parts are used for functional testing.
+These spec material parts are used for functional testing and low volume production.

 Runner A groove or channel cut into either one or both halves of the mold which carries the molding material to the cavities.